 - The need for activism in science

-- Food system myths (food science, organic, “GMOs,” chemophobia)
+- Food system myths (food science, preservatives, organic, “GMOs,” chemophobia)

 Subtopics: Alternative medicine, Conspiracy theories, Journalism, Pseudoscience, Science denial, Skeptic movement